 Senate Parliamentary Procedures

-A quorum of the Senate and all Senate committees shall consist of two-thirds of the eligible voting members when voting on legislation, sanctions of Student Government members, and approval or appointment of Student Government Officials.
+A quorum of the Student Senate and all committees shall consist of two-thirds of the eligible voting members when voting on legislation, sanctions of Student Government members, and approval or appointment of Student Government Officials.
 Quorum shall consist of a simple majority of the eligible voting members in all other instances.
 If vacancies remain in either the Senate or any Senate committees, those vacant positions shall not count against the total utilized for establishing quorum.

 Voting

-A recordable vote is required on all motions except motions to adjourn, fix time to which to adjourn, recess, appeal the chair’s ruling on a question of privilege, elections, motions made in executive session, approval of the agenda, secondary motions applied to the above motions, or motions which pass with unanimous consent.
+A recordable vote is required on all motions except motions to adjourn, fix time to which to adjourn, recess, appeal the chair’s ruling on a question of privilege, elections, motions made in executive session, approval of the agenda, secondary motions applied to the above motions, call to previous question, or motions which pass with unanimous consent.

 A recorded vote must be taken on any of the above motions if a Senator requests it, except motions to remove Senators or other officials, motions made in executive session, or elections, unless otherwise stated in this code.

-The Administrative Assistant shall publish and distribute an agenda no less than 48 hours before each regularly scheduled Senate meeting.
+The Administrative Assistant shall publish and distribute an agenda no less than 48 hours before each regularly scheduled Student Senate meeting.

 Nominations and Appointments

-When the Senate considers the appointment of students to positions, which it may elect, any Senator may nominate an eligible student for the position in question.
+When the Student Senate considers the appointment of students to positions, which it may elect, any Senator may nominate an eligible student for the position in question.
 Once nominations are complete, each nominee shall be allowed two minutes to give a speech about why they should be elected.
 This shall be followed by a maximum of five questions, with no Senator being allowed to ask a second question unless all Senators who wish to ask a question have done so.
 While a nominee is giving a speech or answering questions, all other nominees shall remain outside the room.
 The Senate shall then proceed into discussion about the nominees, who shall all be outside the room at this time.
 Upon the conclusion of discussion, the nominees may return to the room and may vote if they are Senators.
 Discussion, questions, and speeches of nominees shall not be recorded in the minutes.
 If there are not more nominees than there are seats open, the assembly may cast a unanimous ballot immediately after nominations.

 Voting